mathrunet/flutter_masamune/packages/katana_scoped/README.md

 For example, suppose that a class for retrieving data from DB is created with `XXRepository` by inheriting ChangeNotifier.

-We want to manage the data from the DB in App scope, so by default, we use the following.
+I want to manage the data from the DB in App scope, so by default, I use the following.

 ```dart
 final userRepository = ref.app.watch(() => UserRepository());